cooling75/home-monitoring/README.md

 As a write-read head I use a [Osram SFH 3100 F](https://www.osram.com/ecat/Radial%20Mini%20Sidelooker%20SFH%203100%20F/com/en/class_pim_web_catalog_103489/prd_pim_device_2219661/) phototransistor and 1 kOhm resistor.
 For testing purposes I cut a hole into a piece of cardboard at the position of the diode of the power meter.
 The first examples I did with an Arduino Uno for byte sequence debugging.
 Now I use a Wemos D1mini because of its direct WiFi capabilities.

 The pulldown resistor gives a clean state to the input pin D2.
-The two capacitors are for stability reasons.
+The two capacitors are for stability reasons of the D1 mini following [this site](https://blog.thesen.eu/esp8266-reset-probleme-loesen-und-relais-stabil-schalten/) and [this site](http://stefanfrings.de/esp8266/index.html#stability) unfortunately both in german language.
+If there is the need, just ask me. ;)

 Part list:
 * 1 kOhm resistor